Skip to content

 Exhibited as part of Stick Mob’s Portals exhibition at Watch This Space Gallery, Mparntwe-Alice Springs.

-This work is inspired by Victoria Alondra’s poem Nobody’s performance, subterranean conversations with Craig San Roque, the collaborative act of writing and illustrating with Stick Mob, and daily walks along the Antulye ridges—in the company of Country, ancestors, delia, and Racy the dog.
+This work is inspired by Victoria Alondra’s poem Nobody’s performance, subterranean conversations with Craig San Roque, the collaborative act of writing and illustrating with Stick Mob, daily walks along the Antulye ridges—in the company of Country, ancestors, delia, and Racy the dog.

 ‘Pigeonhole Portal’, exhibited as part of Stick Mob’s ‘Portals’ exhibition at Watch This Space Gallery, Mparntwe-Alice Springs.